apache/couchdb-documentation/src/api/ddoc/views.rst

 Index functions
 ---------------

 Attempting to index by using a data field that does not exist fails.
-To avoid this problem, use an appropriate :ref:`index_guard_clauses`.
+To avoid this problem, use an appropriate :ref:`index_guard_clauses <api/ddoc/view>`.

 .. note::
     Your indexing functions operate in a memory-constrained environment where the